callumolive/HIST1900-notes/docs/Atomic Notes/Democracy.md

 Confidence and freedom in expressing onself online in important, and is one of the wonders of the Internet as a whole.

-Some more on Democracy and censorship can be found here: https://maxthebeast300.github.io/Hist1900memex/Control_and_censorship, Max's page here includes some information about the importance of politics as a whole on the internet, check back here later on and I'm sure you'll find even more information about this topic
+Some more on Democracy and censorship can be found [here](https://maxthebeast300.github.io/Hist1900memex/Control_and_censorship), Max's page here includes some information about the importance of politics as a whole on the internet, check back here later on and I'm sure you'll find even more information about this topic